Oxyaine/RainWorldBestiary/README.md

 * Grabbed Player = 12 : When the player gets grabbed by the creature
 * Eaten = 13 : For when the player eats the creature
 * Observe Attraction = 14 : For when the player observes a creature being attracted to something, like batflies to batnip, etc
+* Used As Lure = 15 : For when the player uses the creature to lure / distract something else

 #### Automatic